-- 1. The SIM holder, batteries and all connections are on the rear of the faceplate, allowing the rear enclosure to be mounted first. - 2.
-The telephone is intended for vertical installation to a wall or pole.
-Select the required mounting method (section 4.4) and mount the rear enclosure first where applicable. - 3.
-Route the required cables (through glands as appropriate if using a rear enclosure), install the SIM card, connect the battery and make connections following section 5.
-Ensure that any cable entries are sealed with either a gland or a black blanking plug as described. - 4.
-Fit the faceplate ensuring a weatherproof seal - 5.
-Programming or parameter changes can be made remotely, using SMS (see section 6) - 6.
+- To prepare for installation, open the door (where fitted), carefully set aside the rear cover & batteries, then undo the four retaining screws to remove the faceplate from the rear enclosure.
+A 3mm Hex key is required. - 3.
+The SIM holder, batteries and all connections are on the rear of the faceplate, allowing the rear enclosure to be mounted first. - 4.
+The Titan telephone is intended for vertical installation to a wall or pole.
+Select the required mounting method (section 4.4) and mount the rear enclosure first where applicable. - 5.
+Route the required cables through glands as appropriate, install the SIM card, fit the rear cover (complete with batteries) and make connections following sections 4.7 and 4.5.
+Ensure that both cable entries are sealed with either a gland or a black blanking plug as described. - 6.
+Re-fit the faceplate ensuring a weatherproof seal - 7.
+Programming or parameter changes can be made remotely, using SMS (see section 5) - 8.
 Test the operation of the telephone (section 3).
 Installation is now complete.